Gabby Petito homicide: For Dog the Bounty Hunter, search for Brian Laundrie is personal

 Surviving in the swamp would be difficult enough, Chapman said, at thermal vision devices used by law enforcement make eluding capture even harder.

 Chapman, who has his own anonymous tip line (833-TELL-DOG), said he’s getting calls every two or three minutes.
-His wife, Francie Chapman, stood a few feet away fielding a steady strceam of calls.
+His wife, Francie Chapman, stood a few feet away fielding a steady stream of calls.

 GABBY PETITO HOMICIDE: UTAH POLICE MAY NOT HAVE HAD ALL INFORMATION RESPONDING TO MOAB INCIDENT, EXPERTS SAY